EV types

-EV or BEV: Electric vehicle or battery electric vehicle
+What is an EV or BEV?
+Electric vehicles or battery electric vehicles explained

 The most obvious of all the electric vehicles and one that does what it says on the box: drives using only electricity.
 Battery packs are charged via a powerpoint or dedicated charging station and send power to electric motors to drive the vehicle.
 EVs – also known as BEVs, or battery electric vehicles – usually have a driving range of between 150km and 500km.